smaclell/smaclell.github.io/_posts/2015-01-08-introdution-to-dependency-injection.md

 I had the privilege of mentoring several co-workers in 2015.
 One of the topics they found confusing was Dependency Injection.
 We use it everywhere.
 To them it felt like magic.
 The code just fits together through mystical Containers.
-Have no fear.
 In this post we will break down the powerful concepts surrounding Dependency Injection.

 Let's start with some simple classes: